 From phishing emails to data leaks at companies you should be very familiar with it if you’ve ever read anything about scams or computer hacking over the past 20 years.
 The main difference with Bitcoin scams is that they’re usually trying to gain access to your Seed Phrase (those 12 or 24 words again) rather than you Gmail password.

-To help point out the subtle differences and go through the most seen scams we’ve already written a thorough guide outlining how to spot and avoid them.
+To help point out the subtle differences and go through the most seen scams we’ve already written a thorough guide linked below, outlining how to spot and avoid them.
 If you’re trying to increase your Bitcoin security and make sure your cryptocurrency is safe, we highly recommend reading through this list at least once.

 Being aware of the most popular ways scammers behave will mean that when you see it in real life, it’ll stick out like a sore thumb and you’ll instantly know what to do.
 We could hide this info behind our Athena Alpha Pro subscription, but we deemed this too important, especially for beginners so it will be free for everyone forever.